 Bring a paddle!

-The refuge offers excellent opportunities to canoe and kayak the Bill Williams River.
+The refuge offers an excellent opportunity to canoe and kayak the Bill Williams River.

 Enjoying the river